marczaku/201-algorithms-data-structures/algodata-206-pathfinding/README.md

 The advantage is that a really big empty area only needs a few vertices instead of thousands of empty Grid Cells.

-#### 3.1.3.1 Where's my Grid?
+#### 3.1.3.1 Where's my Graph?

 <img width="544" alt="image" src="https://user-images.githubusercontent.com/7360266/153051587-418982e4-5ece-4e4f-bb4d-ff6338ef0295.png">

-The Grid can be found by connecting each Polygon with its adjacent neighbors.
+The Graph can be found by connecting each Polygon with its adjacent neighbors.

 #### 3.1.3.2 But how do I create a Navigation Mesh?